heartpoints/heartpoints.org/docs/k8s.md

     hp minikubeBuildDeployTest

+To view the site in k8s after the deployment indicates success, run:

+    hp minikubeOpenWebsite

 # Deploying to K8s dev-time / pull-request-time cluster in GKE

 Ideally we can create independent kubernetes clusters at any time in order to deploy to them.
 We can also